 - We will aim to attract landlords to use our trailblazer delivery vehicle through these interactions.

 Securing private rented accommodation is a main way to prevent homelessness locally.
 A new Business Development Officer will help bring more good quality, affordable and suitable private rented homes into our housing market and help bring any less popular housing into better use, working in harmony with social lettings agencies and private sector leasing schemes.
+The Business Development service was called "Trailblazer delivery vehicle" in our trailblazer bid.

 Increase supply of affordable housing options for households in need, co-operating with existing offers and exploring making furnished lets available.